Presidency of Gloria Macapagal Arroyo: 2001 midterm elections

-The 2001 legislative elections and local elections were held in the Philippines on May 14, 2001 - four months after Arroyo took office.
-Independent senatorial candidate Noli de Castro, a former television anchor of TV Patrol of ABS-CBN was announced as the topnotcher.
+The 2001 legislative elections and local elections were held in the Philippines on May 14, 2001, four months after Arroyo took office.
+Independent senatorial candidate Noli de Castro, a former television anchor of TV Patrol of ABS-CBN and a guest candidate of the opposition coalition, was announced as the topnotcher.
+The administration's coalition gained the majority.

 Oakwood mutiny

-The Oakwood mutiny occurred on July 27, 2003 when a group of 321 armed soldiers who called themselves "Bagong Katipuneros" led by Army Capt.
+The Oakwood mutiny occurred on July 27, 2003, when a group of 321 armed soldiers who called themselves "Bagong Katipuneros" led by Army Capt.
 Gerardo Gambala and Lt.
 Antonio Trillanes IV of the Philippine Navy took over the Oakwood Premier Ayala Center (now Ascott Makati) serviced apartment tower in Makati to show the Filipino people the alleged corruption of the Arroyo administration.
 The group also stated that they saw signs suggesting that Arroyo was going to declare martial law.

 2004 presidential election

-Although the Philippine Constitution bars a president from reelection, it allows for the election of a person who has succeeded as president and has served for not more than four years.
+Although the Philippine Constitution bars a president from re-election, it allows for the election of a person who has succeeded as president and has served for not more than four years.
 In December 2002, Arroyo made the surprise announcement that she would not seek a new term in the 2004 Philippine general election.
-Ten months later, however, she reversed her position and declared her intention to seek a direct mandate from the people, saying "there is a higher cause to change society... in a way that nourishes our future".
+Ten months later, however, she reversed her position and declared her intention to seek a direct mandate from the people, saying "there is a higher cause to change society... in a way that nourishes our future."

 Arroyo faced a tough election campaign in early 2004 against Estrada friend and popular actor Fernando Poe, Jr., senator and former police general Panfilo Lacson, former senator Raul Roco, and Christian evangelist Eddie Villanueva.
 Her campaign platform centered on a shift to a parliamentary and federal form of government, job creation, universal health insurance, anti-illegal drugs, and anti-terrorism.

 Arroyo lagged behind Poe in the polls prior to the campaign season, but her popularity steadily climbed to surpass Poe's.
 As predicted by pre-election surveys and exit polls, she won the election by a margin of over a million votes against her closest rival, Fernando Poe, Jr.